matt2ology/csc177-data-analytics-and-mining/quiz03_svm_kmeans_nn_response.md

 # Quiz 3 - SVM, K-Means, NN

-## Question 1: SVM cannot be used when points of both classes are scattered equally in same regions.
+## Question 1: SVM cannot be used when points of both classes are scattered equally in same regions

 - [ ] True
 - [x] False